2010 United States House of Representatives elections in Tennessee: District 8

-Democratic incumbent John S. Tanner, who had represented the district since 1989, announced his retirement in December 2009 leaving the eighth district open.
+Democratic incumbent John Tanner, who had represented the district since 1989, announced his retirement in December 2009 leaving the eighth district open.

-Steve Fincher was the Republican nominee, and State Senator Roy Herron was the Democratic nominee.
+Stephen Fincher was the Republican nominee, and State Senator Roy Herron was the Democratic nominee.
 Also on the ballot are Tea Party candidate Donn Janes (campaign site, PVS), who earlier dropped out of the Republican primary, and Independent Mark J. Rawles (campaign site, PVS).

 This district covers roughly the northwestern part of the state.

 Stephen Fincher (R) won the election.